Cancer Research Debunks That E-Cigs Are A Gateway to Smoking

 " This study found that it is equally likely that trying an e-cigarette “causes” trying smoking, as trying smoking “causes” trying an e-cigarette."

-In simple terms, if a child wants to try nicotine they were going to try both.
+In simple terms, if I child wants to try nicotine they were going to try both.

-Of course, this isn't perfect, that's why as an industry we are always trying to do better.
-Since the implementation of the EU TPD in May 2016, there has been restrictions on the sale of e-cigarettes to people under 18's and no advertising for e-cigarettes.
-At SMOKO, we focus our time trying to help people who smoke cigarettes to switch to an alternative.
+Of course this isn't perfect, that's why as an industry we are always trying to do better.
+For almost a year now there have been restrictions on the sale of e-cigarettes to over 18's and no advertising for e-cigarettes.
+And like other e-cig companies SMOKO will always try to only sell to smokers and ex-smokers.

 But like the study in 2017, this study definitely doesn't show that e-cigs are leading children to cigarettes.